Who wore what to the royal wedding

 She wore a bright yellow Stella McCartney dress below the knee with a loose bow tied at the back.
 George wore a striped yellow tie and pocket to match his wife's stand-out look.

-"Everything about it was perfect," says Elizabeth von der Holtz from fashion brand Net-a-Porter.
+"Everything about it was perfect," says Elizabeth von der Goltz from fashion brand Net-a-Porter.
 "The colour, the neckline, the long-draped bow.
 She was super chic and beautifully put together."

-Fashion boutique owner and fashion expert Alex Eagle agrees: "She looked amazing.
+Fashion boutique owner Alex Eagle agrees: "She looked amazing.
 She nailed the hat which is quite hard.
 It wasn't too big or too small - she nailed something in-between which is very hard.

-"It's a really lovely vibrant spring colour without being florescent.
+"It's a really lovely vibrant spring colour without being fluorescent.
 The elegant silhouette balances the colour so it didn't feel ostentatious.
 She definitely stole the show."

 2. Carey Mulligan